elixir-lang/elixir/docs/2_diving_in.md

       IO.puts "No match"
     end

 In the example above, the second clause will only match when x is positive.
-The Erlang VM machine only allows few expressions as guards, they are:
+The Erlang VM only allows few expressions as guards, they are:

 * comparison operators (`==`, `!=`, `===`, `!===`, `>`, `<`, `<=`, `>=`);
 * strict boolean operators (`and`, `or`, `not`).
 Note that `||` and `&&` are not allowed;